HandsOnDataViz/book/docs/HandsOnDataViz.md

     in Google
     Sheets](https://docs.google.com/spreadsheets/d/1mjUu4OfMjWfFP-miPiObi6vXzJUIMi1TSuoaT61FU6U/edit#gid=821851972)
     and go to *File &gt; Make a Copy* to create your own version in your Google Drive.
-Or download the [sample data in Excel format](data/us-unemployment-adj-2000-2020.xlsx) to your computer.
+Or go to *File &gt; Download* to export a CSV or Excel version to your computer.

 2. Open [Datawrapper](https://www.datawrapper.de) in your browser and click *Start Creating*.
 We recommend that you create a free account